PDmatrix/v2.dmatrix.dev/src/content/blog/advent-of-code-year-2015-day-1.md

 ## Part 1

 Our goal for the first part is to find what floor does the instructions take Santa.
-My solution for this part is pretty easy, I take every instruction and depending on the value I either sum result by 1 or -1.
+Solution for this part is pretty easy, we take every instruction and depending on the value we either sum result by `1` or `-1`.

 ```csharp
 public string Part1(IEnumerable<string> input)